Lazin/Syncope/README.md

 README
 ======

-Syncope is a data driven synchronization library for C++11.
-Unlike any other C++ synchronization library, Syncope is unintrusive.
+Syncope is a data driven synchronization library for C++11 inspired by [this article written by Herb Sutter](http://www.drdobbs.com/parallel/use-lock-hierarchies-to-avoid-deadlock/204801163).
+Unlike any other C++ synchronization library Syncope is unintrusive.
 This means that there is no need to include something in your data-structures or to use inheritance.
 Syncope is completely external and decoupled synchronization mechanism.
-Syncope is a proof-of-concept implementation and intended to become stable in future.

-Syncope is header only.
+The library is header only.
 Build script is used only for benchmarks.

 The name "Syncope" inspired by syncopation in music because it's all about timings in both cases.